 The Company has early adopted a new guidance which simplifies the test for goodwill impairment.
 Under the new guidance, the Company performs its quantitative goodwill impairment test by comparing the fair value of its reporting unit with its carrying value.
 If the reporting unit’s carrying value is determined to be greater than its fair value, an impairment charge is recognized for the amount by which the carrying value exceeds the reporting unit’s fair value.
 If the fair value of the reporting unit is determined to be greater than its carrying amount, the applicable goodwill is not impaired and no further testing is required.

-The evaluation of goodwill impairment requires the Company to make assumptions about future cash flows of the reporting unit being evaluated that include, among others, growth in revenues, margins realized, level of operating expenses and cost of capital.
+The evaluation of goodwill impairment requires the Company to make assumptions associated with its reporting unit fair value.
 These assumptions require significant judgment and actual results may differ from assumed and estimated amounts.

 Intangible assets and their useful lives are as follows:

 Intangible assets represent acquired technology and backlog.
 Definite life intangible assets are amortized using the straight-line method over their estimated period of useful life, which is determined by identifying the period over which most of the cash flows are expected to be generated.